maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 _There is an issue with the resulting component.
 Whenever the command reaches 'yarn install', it will stall.
 You can ctrl+c (i.e., stop) this process now, remove the line '"app": "link:../app"' in local-backstage > backend > package.json_

+**It can be more convenient to run this from a new directory, specific for plugin development.**

 ```cli
 npx @backstage/create-app@0.5.17